mananzaveri/bridge/README.md

 # Bridge

-A web tool for songwriters that takes lyrics as input, analyzes their emotional tone, and generates matching chord progressions with guitar and piano diagrams.
+A web tool for songwriters that takes lyrics as input, analyzes their emotional tone, provides a key based on that emotion, and lets users build chord progressions and save them.